(Full Guide) Free Virtual Machine Backup for VMware & Hyper-V

 3 easy steps to create automatic backup tasks of multiple VMs

-1. Bind Devices: Access to AOMEI Cyber Backup web client, navigate to Source Device > VMware ESXi/Hyper-V > + Add VMware ESXi/Hyper-V to add a host.
+1. Bind Devices: Access to AOMEI Cyber Backup web client, navigate to Source Device > VMware/Hyper-V > + Add VMware Device/Hyper-V to add a host.
 And then click … > Bind Device.

-2. Create Backup Task: Navigate to Backup Task > + Create New Task, and then set up Task Name, Backup Type, Device, Target, Schedule, and Cleanup as needed.
+2. Create Backup Task: Navigate to Backup Task > + Create New Task, and then set up Task Name, Backup Type, Device, Target, and Schedule as needed.